MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/omnichannel-provision-license.md

 ## Prerequisites

-To provision the Omnichannel for Customer Service application, complete the following prerequisites:
+Obtain an active subscription of one or more of the following:

-- Obtain an active subscription of Chat for Dynamics 365 Customer Service or Dynamics 365 Digital Messaging.
+- To provision the Omnichannel for Customer Service application, Chat for Dynamics 365 Customer Service or Dynamics 365 Digital Messaging

-- Obtain an active subscription of voice to install the voice channel.
+- To provision the voice channel, Voice Channel for Dynamics 365 Customer Service

    > [!NOTE]
    > More information: [Pricing](https://dynamics.microsoft.com/customer-service/pricing/), Dynamics 365 Licensing Guide, and [How to purchase through Volume Licensing](https://www.microsoft.com/en-us/licensing/how-to-buy/how-to-buy).
 You can also get a free 30-day trial if you have the required prerequisites.
 More information: [Try channels for Dynamics 365 Customer Service](try-channels.md).